-Docklands Sinfonia is young and pioneering orchestra which has become a major cultural force in the Docklands - bringing high quality music to the area, staging ground-breaking concerts and creating a lasting legacy by inspiring generations of young people.
+Docklands Sinfonia has become a major cultural force in the Docklands - bringing high quality music to the area, staging ground-breaking concerts and creating a lasting legacy by inspiring generations of young people.

-Firmly grounded in our community, the orchestra was founded by conductor Spencer Down, the grandson of a docker, whose love of music was born listening to his grandfather play trumpet in working men’s clubs in the East End.
+Firmly grounded in our community, the orchestra was founded by conductor Spencer Down, whose grandfather worked in the docks.
+His love of music was born listening to his grandfather play trumpet in working men’s clubs in the East End.

 Since its formation in 2009, Docklands Sinfonia has enjoyed incredible success with performances for the Queen at Buckingham Palace and with Grammy-award winner Imogen Heap at the Royal Albert Hall.
-It has appeared on the BBC Radio 3 and BBC1.
+It has appeared on BBC Radio 3 and BBC1.
 Recently the orchestra received standing ovations for its performances at the Barbican and London Coliseum.

-The orchestra has recorded albums for leading artists such as Katie Melua and has performed with world-renowned classical artists such as Alison Balsom, Jennifer Pike, Leonard Elschenbroich and Elin Manahan-Thomas as well as the English National Ballet, Royal Opera House and National Youth Theatre.
+The orchestra has recorded albums for leading artists such as Katie Melua and Suzi Quatro.
+It has performed with world-renowned classical artists such as Alison Balsom, Jennifer Pike, Leonard Elschenbroich and Elin Manahan-Thomas as well as the English National Ballet, Royal Opera House.

 Docklands Sinfonia aims to promote young musicians through commissioning new works and is committed to inspiring future generations of young people by introducing them to the joy of live orchestral music.
-We also aim to challenge the norm and celebrate other cultures by seeking out innovative collaborations to reach new audiences.
+Our repertoire celebrates multi cultural London by seeking out innovative collaborations to reach new audiences.
 Our home is the stunning Hawksmoor-designed St Anne's, Limehouse.

 Conductor- Spencer Down